tchangkiat/aws-cdk-stacks/README.md

 This repository contains stacks for various solutions in AWS.
 These stacks are used for Proof-of-Concept (POC) and demonstration.

-> ❗ These stacks are not suitable for production - necessary modifications should be made if you are using it for production.
-E.g. enable encryption, switch from burst to standard EC2 family, increase EBS capacity and EKS nodes, etc.
+❗ These stacks are not suitable for production.

-> ❗ You need to be aware of the resources created for each stack and the costs associated with these resources.

 # Table of Content